 ExpressVPN has Android, iOS, Mac and Windows applications, which are all really well done.
 At least for the mobile apps, you can easily connect on demand so it’s not constantly running in the background, taking up precious battery life.
 This is especially helpful in China as cellular data networks don’t always provide the strongest connection.

-ExpressVPN is the best all-around VPN for a reason, so if you’re not convinced, we recommend you take advantage of their 30-day money-back guarantee.
+ExpressVPN is the best all-around VPN China service for a reason, so if you’re not convinced, we recommend you take advantage of their 30-day money-back guarantee.
 Still not convinced?
 See our ExpressVPN Review.

 Exclusive Deal: Get 3 months extra free when you purchase a 12 month plan.